 The CSU Mountain Campus is located in a high valley of the Rocky Mountains (9,000 feet above sea level), approximately 2 hours drive west of the city of Fort Collins.
 It is surrounded by two National Forests and Rocky Mountain National Park.

-Undergraduate students with majors in forestry, natural resource management, rangeland ecology, watershed, ecosystem science and sustainability, and fish, wildlife, and conservation biology are required to attend a four-week summer session (NR220) at Pingree Park, typically in the summer between their sophomore and junior years.
+Many undergraduate majors (e.g., forest and rangeland stewardship major concentrations, natural resource management, fish, wildlife, and conservation biology) are required to attend a four-week summer session (NR220) at the Mountain Campus, typically in the summer between their sophomore and junior years.

-In addition, forestry students are required to attend an additional two week session (F230) at the CSU Mountain Campus that covers material specific to forestry.
+In addition, students with forest concentrations are required to attend an additional two week session (F230) at the CSU Mountain Campus that covers material specific to forestry.

-Four NR 220 sessions will be offered during the 2017 summer session:
+Four NR 220 sessions will be offered during the summer of 2019:

 *Note Session 1 and 2 will be taught concurrently